Google Maps: Since 2019

 In January 2019, Google Maps added speed trap and speed camera alerts as reported by other users.

-On October 17, 2019, Google Maps was updated to include incident reporting, resembling a functionality in Waze which was acquired by Google in 2013.
+On October 17, 2019, Google Maps was updated to include incident reporting, resembling a functionality in Waze, which had been acquired by Google in 2013.

 In December 2019, Incognito mode was added, allowing users to enter destinations without saving entries to their Google accounts.

 In February 2020, Maps received a 15th anniversary redesign.
 It notably added a brand-new app icon, which now resembles the original icon in 2005.

-On September 23, 2020, Google announced a COVID-19 Layer update for Google maps, which is designed to offer a seven-day average data of the total COVID-19-positive cases per 100,000 people in the area selected on the map.
+On September 23, 2020, Google announced a COVID-19 Layer update for Google Maps, which is designed to offer a seven-day average data of the total COVID-19-positive cases per 100,000 people in the area selected on the map.
 It also features a label indicating the rise and fall in the number of cases.

 In January 2021, Google announced that it would be launching a new feature displaying COVID-19 vaccination sites.

 In January 2021, Google announced updates to the route planner that would accommodate drivers of electric vehicles.
 Routing would take into account the type of vehicle, vehicle status including current charge, and the locations of charging stations.

 In June 2022, Google Maps added a layer displaying air quality for certain countries.

 In September 2022, Google removed the COVID-19 Layer from Google Maps due to lack of usage of the feature.

-Transition from tool to social platform
+In April 2025, Google removed all existing reviews from K-12 schools and restricted the ability to leave new reviews under places that fall under this category, resulting in a "Posting is currently turned off" message.
+Police stations, prisons, and other sensitive categories also fall under this restriction.

-Between 2020 and 2025, a number of changes were made to the mobile version of Google Maps that reoriented the app's original purpose of navigation, wayfinding, and exploration towards social visibility, gamified presence, and performance.
-These changes include the ability to follow Local Guides, follow restaurants and businesses, the ability to earn points and badges for leaving reviews, the addition of a "Latest in the Area" feed displaying nearby landmarks, hotels, and user generated content, that now opens automatically upon starting the app by default as of 2025, and the ability to leave reactions on user submitted photos.
+In February 2026, South Korea allowed Google to export map data at 1:5,000-scale under security conditions after attempts in 2007, 2016, and 2025.
+The government compromised on its previous demands, finally allowing more detailed navigation to be included after the conditions were met.